reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Accordingly, we have defined the `Redrive policy` in the attribute map when creating the source queue with `maxReceiveCount` value of `10` and Amazon Resource Names (ARN) of the dead-letter queue.

-## Trigger AWS Lambda Function by Incoming Messages in the Queue
+## Trigger an AWS Lambda Function by Incoming Messages in the Queue

 AWS Lambda is a serverless, event-driven compute service which we can use to run code for any type of application or backend service without provisioning or managing servers.

-We can trigger the Lambda function from many AWS services and only pay for what we use.
+We can trigger a Lambda function from many AWS services and only pay for what we use.

-We can attach an SQS standard and FIFO queues to an AWS Lambda function as an event source.
+We can attach SQS standard and FIFO queues to an AWS Lambda function as an event source.
 The lambda function will get triggered whenever messages are put in the queue.
 The function will read and process messages in the queue.

 The Lambda function will poll the queue and invoke the Lambda function by passing an event parameter that contains the messages in the queue.

-Lambda function supports many language runtimes like Node.js, Python, C#, and Java.
+Lambda functions supports many language runtimes like Node.js, Python, C#, and Java.

 Let us attach the following lambda function to our standard queue created earlier to process SQS messages: